ECLIPSE

 ------------

-“A wilful and versatile musician, who also improvises and composes.
+“An idiosyncratic and versatile musician, who also improvises and composes.
 In his playing, his air and his choice of repertoire, you can see his activist and rebellious nature.
-He doesn’t let anyone tell him what to do and totally sets his own course.”
+He doesn’t let anyone tell him what to do and completely sets his own course.”

 ------------